Strawberry-Computer/vibe-pong/stacks/core/003_ai_player.md

 # Add AI Player to Pong

-Enhance the Pong game by having the computer player move the paddle automatically.
+Add the computer player which moves the paddle automatically.
 Make sure that at this point there are 2 paddles: one for the user and one for the computer.

 ## Context: index.html, game.js